susam/susam.net/README.md

 On 16 Feb 2019, I turned my blog into a static website generated with a modified version of [makesite.py][MAKESITE].

+On 16 Aug 2021, I turned my blog into a static website generated with my own Common Lisp program.

 [BP]: https://susampal.blogspot.com/
 [BL]: https://www.blogger.com/